ryanburgess/blm-resources/README.md

  * [How to Talk to Your Kids About Race and Being Antiracist](https://mommybrain.com/how-to-talk-to-your-kids-about-race-and-being-anti-racist/) - An article with tips on how to talk with your kids about racism and how they can be anti-racist.
  * [Keep That Normal](https://medium.com/@Itsvvvvvvvv/keep-that-normal-1eeea904eb94) - A blog post of reflections of the emotional battle being Black during the COVID pandemic.
  * [My Time as a Black Woman Software Engineer at Capital One](https://code.likeagirl.io/my-time-as-a-black-woman-software-engineer-at-capital-one-5c05fa8faed) - A blog post reflecting on what it's like to be a Black woman in technology.
+ * [Why Can't We Teach Slavery Right in American Schools?](https://www.nytimes.com/interactive/2019/08/19/magazine/slavery-american-schools.html) - A NY Times article on why slavery is mistaught in American schools.
+ * [Talking to kids about race](https://www.nationalgeographic.com/family/in-the-news/talking-about-race/) - An article to help with conversations with kids and not shy away from those conversations is the first step in raising an anti-racist child.

 ## Newsletters
  * [Black Lives Matter Newsletter](https://blacklivesmatter.com/sign-up-for-updates/) - An email newsletter to get updates about the 2020 election cycle from Black Lives Matter.